MightySlaytanic/pve-monitoring/README.md

 **DISCLAIMER**: this tool has been developed to monitor my own Intel NUC with a SATA and an NVME disk.
 You can freely use and modify it to your needs, but I hold no responsibility if not used properly.

+## Important notices

+*2024-02-09 Update:* there is a small *breaking change* in the INFLUXDB_HOST variable that you must pass to the script.
+Now you must specify http:// or https:// in front of the url or IP address of your influxdb host.

 ## Requirements

 The script requires the module influxdb-client to be installed on your PVE hosts, with pip: